 What makes a good progress note?
 A good progress note accurately represents the service provided.
 Each progress note needs to justify the claim for the service provided.
 Every billable service must be medically necessary.
-Medical Necessity is established by ensuring that interventions meet the following two criteria:
+Services provided to a beneficiary must be medically necessary and clinically appropriate to address the beneficiary's presenting condition.